 Food in the Dominican Republic & Dominican Cuisine

 Food is a quintessential part of traveling to the Dominican Republic.
-Our meals are rich in our African, Iberian, and indigenous influences.
+Our meals are rich in African, Iberian, and indigenous influences.
 Here are just a few Dominican dishes you can NOT leave without trying.
 Check out our FULL post on Traditional Dominican food to try for photos, descriptions, and additional recommendations.

 - Habichuelas con dulce